molleraj/CARDlongread-bioinformatics-tutorial/README.md

 We use a set of two Python scripts to collect critical quality control parameters for weekly and cohort-wide sequencing runs, such as read N50, per flow cell output, experiment output, and flow cell starting active pores.
 More details can be found here: https://github.com/molleraj/longread-report-parser
 # Data processing
 ## Sample sheet
 The next downstream three steps depend upon a samplesheet file with a list of sample names and flow cells.
 This is a headerless (no column names) TSV file with sample names in the first column and flow cells in the second.
+This can be prepared from the sequencing QC TSV output shown above like so:

 Here is an example:
 ```